zhe-thoughts/zhe-thoughts.github.io/_posts/2015-01-26-Tachyon-paper-review.md

 The results are amazing: Spark allows you to program with PB-sized variables; and Tachyon provides a name space for those variables to be shared among applications.
 In short, **the cluster becomes your computer**.

-## How significant and fundamental are
+## My assessment
 The initial idea of Spark was similar to [MapReduce Online](https://code.google.com/p/hop/).
-However, the **lineage-based optimistic fault tolerance** model greatly generalized and *externalized* inter-job intermediate results, bringing them to the unprecedented stage of programmable units.
+However, the lineage-based optimistic fault tolerance model greatly generalized and *externalized* inter-job intermediate results, bringing them to the unprecedented stage of programmable units.
+This is truly a breakthrough in distributed computing.

+Tachyon itself makes 2 new contributions, as outlined in the abstract:

+> The key challenge in making a long-running lineage-based storage system is timely data recovery in case of failures.
+Tachyon addresses this issue by introducing a *checkpointing algorithm* that guarantees bounded recovery cost and *resource allocation strategies* for recomputation under commonly used resource schedulers.

+Both are solid contributions around better *prioritization* of fault tolerance tasks.
+Certainly not as fundamental as Spark, but critical in adopting the main idea to the file system context.

 ## Limitations
+Tachyon should work well as long as the basic assumption holds: datasets are connected by closed-form *jobs*.
+In general, this should hold for most analytical workloads.
+But how about transactions, like HBase?
+The *job* binary -- describing a newly inserted value -- will be as large as the data itself.